 With a never-ending lineup of festivals and a population that makes good times a top priority, it seems like there would never be time for business in New Orleans.
 But this city works just as hard as it plays and is rapidly rising to become one of the best places to do business in the South.
 Home to one of the world's largest ports, a thriving central business district, tax incentives and a creative spirit, more companies are making their home in the Crescent City.

-New Orleans has a fairly diverse economy with the main sectors being the oil and gas industry, shipbuilding, tourism and aerospace manufacturing.
-Home to internationally-known universities and hospitals, the city is also one of the country's top meeting and convention destinations.
+New Orleans has a diverse economy with the main sectors being energy, advanced manufacturing, international trade, healthcare and tourism.
+Home to internationally-known universities, hospitals and a Bioinnovation Center, the city is also one of the country's top meeting and convention destinations.

-Some of the largest companies in New Orleans include: Ochsner Health System, Tulane University, Northrop Grunman Avondale, Entergy Corporation, Hibernia National Bank, Lockheed Martin and Superior Energy Services.
+Some of the largest companies in New Orleans include: Ochsner Health System, Tulane University, Woodward Design + Build, Entergy Corporation, Whitney Holding Corp.,Boh Bros Construction and Superior Energy Services.

-Tourism still remains one of the top revenue generators and contributes almost 30% of the city's operating budget through hotel occupancy and sales taxes.
-Tourism largely led the post-Katrina economic recovery and brings in an average of $5 billion per year.
-More than 7.5 million visitors came to New Orleans in 2009, supporting hundreds of restaurants, hotels and tourism-related businesses and employing tens of thousands of workers.
+Tourism still remains one of the top revenue generators and contributes almost 43% of the city's sales taxes paid by visitors.
+Tourism largely led the post-Katrina economic recovery and brings in an average of $9 billion per year.
+More than 18.51 million visitors came to New Orleans in 2018, supporting hundreds of restaurants, hotels and tourism-related businesses and employing tens of thousands of workers.

-Many companies and entrepreneurs are attracted to New Orleans because it is a world-class city with a relatively low cost of living.
-With an abundance of universities, employers can have access to a qualified labor pool at below market rates and a moderately-priced real estate market means that office and warehouse space can often be found at a discount comparable to other comparable cities.
+Many companies and entrepreneurs are attracted to New Orleans because it is a world-class city with a reasonable cost of living.
+With an abundance of universities, employers can have access to a qualified labor pool and a moderately-priced real estate market means that office and warehouse space can often be found at a discount comparable to other cities.
 Overall, New Orleans offers businesses more bang for their buck.

 GNO, Inc., a regional economic development agency serving the 10-parish Greater New Orleans region, is a great source of information for doing business in the city.
 The organization can coordinate visits, advise you on incentive programs, provide a dedicated project manager and connect you with business leaders in the region.